credfeto/credfeto-notes/sql/mssql/README.md

 CREATE USER [Reports-User] FROM LOGIN [reports]
 GO

--- map that user to a role
+-- map that user to a role in the db
 EXEC sp_addrolemember 'reports', 'Reports-User';
 GO
 ```